Vikrant23Sharma/Vikrant23Sharma/README.md

 # 💫 About Me:
 I am a Bachelor of Management Studies graduate specialization in Marketing.
-My expertise lies in tools like Power BI, Tableau, Advanced Excel, and SQL, where I create interactive dashboards and perform trend analysisI. am skilled at transforming complex data into actionable insights while maintaining a focus on delivering measurable results
+My expertise lies in tools like Power BI, Tableau, Advanced Excel, and SQL, where I create interactive dashboards and perform trend analysis.
+I am skilled at transforming complex data into actionable insights while maintaining a focus on delivering measurable results